elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 Create an IAM role for EC2 and EBS.
 These roles will be used to service EBS deployment, application and EC2 host

 - In the IAM Management Console click on Roles
-- In the Roles page click on 'Create role'.
+- In the Roles page click on 'Create role'

 EBS Service Role